jlpobrien/Developing-Data-Products-Project/README.md

 # Developing-Data-Products-Project

+-Coursera **Developing Data Products** Peer-graded Course Project *Shiny Application and Reproducible Pitch*

-- This project develops a tool to predict son's height from their father's.
+-- This project develops a tool to predict son's height given their father's height.

-- It uses Francis Galton's famous data, which was notably later analysed by Karl Pearson
+-- It uses Francis Galton's famous data, which was notably later used by Karl Pearson

-- The method is a simple linear regression
+-- The method is a simple linear regression

-- The dataset "father.son" can be found in the "UsingR" package
+-- The dataset ```father.son``` can be found in the ```UsingR``` package

-- Linked to Shiny App:
+- Link to Shiny App:

+- R Markdown Presentation: